0xDBFB7/fluorescence_photon_counting/README.md

 excitation light from filter leakage

-Conveniently, T4r has an extraordinarily large genome of approximately 172 kBp dsDNA(); each virion therefore For comparison, a fingerprint has between 0.042 and 0.14 ng of DNA ().
+Conveniently, T4r has an extraordinarily large genome of approximately 172 kBp dsDNA[@Structure2014]; each virion therefore For comparison, a fingerprint has between 0.042 and 0.14 ng of DNA [@DNA2019].

 While these quantities are small, it is not particularly challenging, and it is not our intention to suggest that this is a good design; we